pete-machine/torchbricks/README.md

 TorchBricks builds pytorch models using small reuseable and decoupled parts - we call them bricks.

-The concept is simple and flexible and allows you to more easily combine and swap out parts of the model (preprocessor, backbone, neck, head or post-processor), change the task or extend it with multiple tasks.
+The concept is simple and flexible and allows you to more easily combine, add more or swap out parts of the model (preprocessor, backbone, neck, head or post-processor), change the task or extend it with multiple tasks.

 <!-- #region -->